brokiem/aimi/README.md

 | **Streaming** | AnimePahe | ✅ Active |
 | **Streaming** | Anizone   | ✅ Active |

-## 🤝 Con tributingCont ributions are welcome!
+## 🤝 Conributions are welcome!
 If you'd like to add a new provider or improve the UI:

 1. Fork the repository.
 2. Create a feature branch (`git checkout -b feature/amazing-feature`).